Phoenix in the 1950s.

 Massive changes were undoing old agricultural arrangements and the transportation industry.
 By 1971, Phoenix was down to one passenger train every other day.
 Cultural and social changes were happening, too.
 The Deuce was cleared, the cast-off mentally ill were deinstitutionalized and the homeless took over downtown, driving away the small-business owners.
 City neglected any corrective action.
 City leaders were dead-set against transit.
 The groves and fields gave way to the growth machine.
 The freeways finally arrived.

 You missed some of the best of the place.
 A few precious pieces survive.
-Yet the seeds of its destruction had long been planted.
-In another post, I'll discuss some of the lost opportunities.
+Yet the seeds of the old city's destruction had long been planted.

 I was born in the city in 1976, so I am too young to have witnessed the magic that Mr. Talton refers to in this installment of Phoenix 101.